-The City of Lakewood Municipal Code (LMC) was updated in 2009 to bring it in line with NPDES permit requirements.
+• The City of Lakewood Municipal Code (LMC) was updated in 2009 to bring it in line with NPDES permit requirements.
+The LMC will be reviewed again and updated as needed before the June 30, 2022, Permit deadline.

 - Storm drainage provisions are covered in LMC Chapter 12A.11 Stormwater Management.
 The City adopted the Ecology stormwater manual as the primary manual but also allows the use of the Pierce County Stormwater Management and Site Development Manual and the WSDOT Highway Runoff Manual (current editions).
 LMC Chapter 12A.11 was revised in 2016 to incorporate Low Impact Development principles and standards. - LMC Section 12A.11.040 Minimum Requirement #9: Operation and Maintenance, requires that developers provide maintenance covenants for private stormwater facilities.
-The City has a plat agreement available for use to provide for maintenance of stormwater facilities and to implement a pollution source control plan. - Notices of Intent for compliance with Ecology's Construction Stormwater General Permit are provided by the Public Works Engineering Department and at pre-application meetings as needed. - LMC Chapter 12A.02, Organization and Enforcement, describes the City's authority, what constitutes violations, enforcement measures, inspection procedures, and the like. - The City has chartered a NPDES implementation team.
+The City has a plat agreement available for use to provide for maintenance of stormwater facilities and to implement a pollution source control plan. - Notices of Intent for compliance with Ecology's Construction Stormwater General Permit are provided by the Public Works Engineering Department and at pre-application meetings as needed. - LMC Chapter 12A.02, Organization and Enforcement, describes the City's authority, what constitutes violations, enforcement measures, inspection procedures, and the like.